 Save this change to your phone number, and this number will now function as a buffer for spam calls before routing legit calls to your personal number.
 If it’s spam, the SignalWire number will block it using Robokiller.
 If it’s a real call, it will be forwarded on to your real phone number.

-If you have any questions or requests, reach out to us on Slack or our new Community Forum!
+If you have any questions or requests, reach out to us on Discord!